Aijha/Pandas-cChallenge/README.md

 # Pandas-cChallenge

-Analyze the district-wide standardized test results.
+Helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+I will analyze the district-wide standardized test results and aggregate the data to showcase obvious trends in school performance.